Fastest Dog Breeds – Top 15 Fastest DogsLast updated: by Jessi Larson

 The Vizsla was bred with hunting in mind and still remains a popular gundog to this day.

 The breed requires a lot of attention, as they don’t like to be left alone and are known for their high energy levels.
 When their needs are met, Vizslas make gentle and affectionate companions.

 5. Ibizan Hound

 Another lesser known canine, the Ibizan Hound was originally bred in Spain and was used to hunt rabbits.

 These family-oriented dogs require regular exercise to burn off their energy.
 And in addition to their speed, Ibizan Hounds can jump more than 5 feet in the air!

-While this may pose some issues with keeping them in a yard, these deer-like hounds make great partners-in-crime for people who like to run or jog.
+While this may pose some issues with keeping them in a yard, these deer-like hounds make great partners for people who like to run or jog.

 6. Jack Russell Terrier